psalaberria002/jenkins-plugins-resolver/README.md

 ## Compute a fully-qualified list of plugins from a small subset of them.

-The `jpresolver` tool assumes that you have a `plugins.json` file describing the plugins that your Jenkins project requires:
+The `jpresolver` tool assumes that you have a `plugins.json` file describing the plugins that your Jenkins project depends on:

 ```
 {
-  "plugins": [
-    {
+  "dependencies": {
-      "name": "google-login",
-      "version": "1.4"
+    "google-login": "1.4"
   }
-  ]
 }
 ```